-Windows XP users: When the program is launched for the first time (during Windows restart), you are asked to choose one utility to configure the WLAN Card.
+8. Windows XP users: When the program is launched for the first time (during Windows restart), you are asked to choose one utility to configure the WLAN Card.
 Select "Only use our WLAN utilities and disable Windows wireless function".

-Reading the WLAN status indicators

-The device comes with two LEDs that inidicate the status of the WLAN Card.
+Reading the WLAN status indicators The device comes with a LED that inidicates the status of the WLAN Card.
+Blinking: Searching for or connected to an AP.